miman/action-demo/docs/RunInAWS.md

-This page describes thowto enable the component to be run in AWS.
+This page describes howto enable the component to be run in AWS.

 Go to ECS & create the docker image

+TBD